Home

 • Bikini Beach in Gordon's Bay

-The following factors should play a role to influence your decision on which beach to visit:
+The following factors should influence your decision on which beach to visit.

 Ek soek nie noodwendig mense rondom my as ek strand toe gaan nie.
 Daarom besoek ek gewoonlik die strande op die Atlantiese Oseaan - Blouberg, Melkbosstrand en in uitsonderlike gevalle Kampsbaai en Clifton.